 On our last European tour, we spent almost half of our time on a trip traveling the Balkans.
 From Albania to Romania, every country and location has something unique to offer.
 The Balkans are slightly less traveled than Western Europe, they are more affordable, and are filled with friendly locals.
+There are so many awesome cities in the Balkans to check out!

 It all adds up to make one of our favorite regions to travel through in Europe.
 It’s hard to pick favorites, but here are our favorite Balkan cities to travel to, in no particular order.
 Not sure what the Balkan countries are?
 Read our Balkan travel tips post first.

-Best Balkan Cities to Visit
+Awesome Cities in the Balkans to Visit

 Cameron and I have a huge crush on Ohrid after visiting.
 We arrived by bus to Macedonia’s “crown jewel” with high expectations and were not disappointed.
 After spending time in the interesting capital city of Skopje, we needed to be one with nature in Ohrid.
 Ohrid is a small city that surrounds the northern edge of Lake Ohrid, which is possibly one of the most beautiful lakes we have ever seen.